stiangglanda/MyAssemblyPlayground/README.md

 ## Usage

 - **Assemble:**
-Ensure you have a suitable assembler installed on your system.
+Ensure you have a suitable assembler(GNU Assembler) installed on your system.
 Assemble the source code using the following command:
 ```
 as alloc.s -o alloc.o